xxjpatxx/witherwildin-out/content/index.md

 title: Welcome to Fanewick
 ---

-This is a wiki for our [Daggerheart](https://www.daggerheart.com/) Witherwild campaign frame.
+This site is intended to resemble a wiki for our [Daggerheart](https://www.daggerheart.com/) Witherwild campaign frame.